Verizon builds on wireless strength with growth in subscribers

+Meanwhile, the company sees its traditional video business slumping as more and more customers cut the cord for online services.

-For the third quarter, Verizon said it added a total of 615,000 postpaid customers, those valuable customers who pay at the end of the month and tend to spend more money on service.
+In the third quarter, Verizon added a total of 615,000 postpaid customers, those valuable customers who pay at the end of the month and tend to spend more money on service.
 It also added 444,000 prepaid subscribers.

 But while Verizon toted up those wireless additions, it lost customers on its traditional wireline service.
 The company said that it added 30,000 new customers for its Fios Internet business, but it lost 67,000 video customers, as customers cut the cord and moved to streaming online video services.